zherdvaleriy/trip/README.md

 [See full ranking list :arrow_down_small:](https://travel.usnews.com/New_York_NY/Things_To_Do/)

-Here are some sayings of famous people about BIG APPLE:
+Here are some sayings of famous people about BIG APPLE]():
 --
 *****
 * Mark Twain: